Accessible Social’s logo, an illustration of a camel face smiling with its tongue hanging out.

 Alexa Heinrich

-Alexa Heinrich is an award-winning social media manager in Central Florida for St. Petersburg College (SPC) and the creator of the wildly popular online account, Social Media Tea.
+Alexa Heinrich is an award-winning social media strategist and the curator of information for Accessible Social.
 She is a passionate advocate for creating accessible and inclusive content for digital communications as well as educating others about the realities of working in social media.